What to believe

 Just for political points scoring or vote politics, this kind of things revolve around us.
 We just have to keep our priorities right, both Hindus and Muslims & continue living in harmony for betterment of society.

 Searching myself.
-Software Developer by Profession, Blogger, Youtuber, Photographer by choice.
+Software Engineer by Profession, Blogger, Youtuber, Photographer by choice.